vordimous/zilla-docs/src/get-started/quickstart/rest.md

 curl -X POST http://localhost:8080/items -H 'Content-Type: application/json' -d '{"greeting":"Hello, world"}'
 ```

-::: note Wait for service to start
+::: note Wait for the services to start
 if you get this response `curl: (52) Empty reply from server`, the likely cause is Zilla and Kafka are still starting up.
 :::